-During routine maintenance and repairs on the EDU's system consistent with Chapter 4901:1-23 of the Administrative Code, or other commission order, the EDU shall provide the applicant with a seven-day notice of service interruption.
+During routine maintenance and repairs on the EDU's system consistent with Chapter 4901:1-23 of the Administrative Code, or other commission order, the EDU shall provide the applicant with a five-business-day notice of service interruption.

 (L) Effective term and termination rights of an interconnection agreement

 (1) An interconnection agreement becomes effective when executed by both parties and shall continue in force until terminated under any of the following conditions: